Illumina/manta/src/markdown/mantaUserGuide.md

 ID | Description
 --- | ---
+MinQUAL | QUAL score is less than 20
+MinGQ | GQ score is less than 15 (filter applied at sample level and record level if all samples are filtered) MinSomaticScore | SOMATICSCORE is less than 30
 Ploidy | For DEL & DUP variants, the genotypes of overlapping variants (with similar size) are inconsistent with diploid expectation
-MaxDepth | Sample site depth is greater than 3x the mean chromosome depth near one or both variant breakends MinGQ | GQ score is less than 20
+MaxDepth | Depth is greater than 3x the mean chromosome depth near one or both variant breakends MaxMQ0Frac | For a small variant (<1000 bases), the fraction of reads in all samples with MAPQ0 around either breakend exceeds 0.4
-MaxMQ0Frac | For a small variant (<1000 bases), the fraction of reads with MAPQ0 around either breakend exceeds 0.4 NoPairSupport | For variants significantly larger than the paired read fragment size, no paired reads support the alternate allele
+NoPairSupport | For variants significantly larger than the paired read fragment size, no paired reads support the alternate allele in any sample
-MinSomaticScore | SOMATICSCORE is less than 30

 #### Converting Manta VCF to BEDPE format

 It can sometimes be convenient to express structural variants in BEDPE format.
 For such applications we recommend the script `vcfToBedpe` available from:

 https://github.com/ctsa/svtools

 This repository is forked from @hall-lab with edits to support VCF 4.1 SV format and match Manta's portability contstaints.

 Note that BEDPE format greatly reduces structural variant information compared to Manta's VCF output.
 In particular breakend orientation, breakend homology and insertion sequence are lost, in addition to the ability to define fields for locus and sample specific information.
+For this reason we only recommend BEDPE as a temporary intermediate output for applications which require it.

 ### Statistics